ibm-cloud-docs/openshift/openshift_ts.md

     * If you did not see the **Infrastructure User** field in step 1, you can use the `ibmcloud oc credential unset --region <region>` [command](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_credentials_unset) to resume using the default credentials that come with your {{site.data.keyword.cloud_notm}} Pay-As-You-Go account.
     * If you did see the **Infrastructure User** field in step 1, you can use the `ibmcloud oc credential set` [command](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_credentials_set) to set credentials to that infrastructure account.

-### Unable to create or delete worker nodes due to paid account error
+### Unable to create or delete worker nodes due to paid account or one time password error
 {: #cs_totp}

 **Infrastructure provider**: <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> Classic